Evolving edtech tools and AI make it easier than ever for all students to learn without barriers.

 Build an accessible environment

 In addition to benefiting students and educators alike, there is also a legal element to consider.
-Both the Americans with Disabilities Act and Rehabilitation Act require audiovisual content to be transcribed or captioned with at least 99% accuracy, a level of precision that is costly to achieve using solely manual methods.
+Both the Americans with Disabilities Act and Rehabilitation Act require audiovisual content to be transcribed or captioned with top accuracy, a level of precision that is costly to achieve using solely manual methods.

 However, with advancements in the field like artificial intelligence in speech-to-text transcription, less human intervention is needed in the process, reducing the overall cost and improving classroom learning.
 Turning to an AI-enabled solution provides institutions with the peace of mind that they are in compliance with regulations.